LOCAL HOUSTON IS THE CITY GUIDE.

-Our readers are the educated, affluent Houstonians that keep the vitality of our city fast-paced and cutting-edge – and they are interested in your products and services.
-Local Houston magazine reaches that audience each month, telling them who you are, where to find you, who theyʼll meet there and why their friends are talking about you.
+Our readers are the coveted Houstonians who keep our city fast-paced and cutting-edge – and they are interested in your products and services.
+Local Houston reaches that audience every day, telling them who you are, where to find you, who theyʼll meet there and why their friends are talking about you.

 by Tim Moloney | Photography by Anthony Rathbun

-As 002HOUSTON MAGAZINE, 16 years after its founding, transitions into LOCAL HOUSTON, it was time to get the story behind the name change.
+When 002HOUSTON MAGAZINE transitioned into LOCAL HOUSTON in 2014, I had to get the story behind the name change.
 As the magazine’s former Arts and Entertainment Editor and resident Wise Guy, I’d been along for much of the ride.

 However, it wasn’t until I sat down with founder and publisher ALEJANDRO MARTINEZ and Editor-in- Chief CARLA VALENCIA, that I realized what a gem we have in this locally written, locally shot, locally produced and locally supported publication.